Skip to content

 PlayerState.RemoveFromArray(player, "Achievements", 3)

-• NEW: Safe index-based removal with bounds checking
+Safe index-based removal with bounds checking and validation

 UpdateArrayItem()